-5.3.7 Clinical trial numbers
+5.3.8 Clinical trial numbers

 Clinical trial numbers are the numbers under which a clinical trial is registered at one of the registries, registered at the World Health Organization.
-They have been indexed for Embase since 2007.
+They have been indexed for Embase since 2007 and are indexed whenever they are mentioned in an article.